Women's rights in Myanmar: Education

-Health
+Health and Wellbeing

 In 2010, Burmese women’s life expectancy was 69.9 years old.
 Myanmar has a high mortality rate with 200 deaths per 100,000 live births, however an improvement from the 520 deaths per 100,000 births in 1990.
 Leading causes of maternal death according to the government’s 2006-2011 National Health Plan are postpartum hemorrhage, eclampsia, and complications from unsafe abortions.
 The majority of maternal deaths occur at home, only 38% of women with labor complications were referred to a hospital in 2010, and only 24% reached the hospital, the other 14% died en route because of delayed referral or transportation delays.

 While abortion is illegal in Myanmar, around 10 percent of all maternal deaths are reported to be abortion-related.
 There is a 20% unmet need for contraception among married women.
 The lack of sex education across the country results in a high adolescent fertility rate of 16.9%.

 Cultural taboos around women’s sexuality in Myanmar prevent open conversation regarding sexual and reproductive health and rights among women in the country.
 If a woman has experienced sexual assault prior to marriage, it is common that once married, they have little control over sexual relations within the marriage.
 Moreover, most women who reported incidents of sexual violence entered into marriage under conditions of social or economic vulnerability.
 This highlights a mentality of male entitlement over their wives’ bodies.
 In 2013, it is estimated that 69,489 of females in Myanmar had HIV accounting for 34% of the total HIV cases in Myanmar.

+Since the 2021 coup, adolescent girls in Myanmar have experienced detriments to their mental health, amongst ongoing fear and conflict.
+Over 40% of surveyed girls reported directly experiencing armed conflict, almost one-third of girls had considered self-harm, and nearly 70% stated that they could not sleep due to unhappiness.